BRAIN-Lab-AI/TumorDetect-A-Deep-Learning-Framework-for-Brain-Tumor-Detection/README.md

 ### Problem Statements
-- **Problem 1:** Achieving high-resolution and detailed images using conventional diffusion models remains challenging.
+- **Problem 1:** Achieving high-accuracy from high dimentional images remains challenging due to high computational complexity.
-- **Problem 2:** Existing models suffer from slow inference times during the image generation process.
+- **Problem 2:** There is limited capability in providing explanations about which image regions contribute to model predictions.
-- **Problem 3:** There is limited capability in performing style transfer and generating diverse artistic variations.
+- **Problem 3:** Balancing high classification accuracy with model interpretability remains difficult.

 ### Loopholes or Research Areas
 - **Evaluation Metrics:** Lack of robust metrics to effectively assess the quality of generated images.
 - **Output Consistency:** Inconsistencies in output quality when scaling the model to higher resolutions.